 Response

-If your app returns a non-2xx response without an errorResponseCode, we will retry up to two times.
-If these attempts are unsuccessful, the app migration is marked as a failure, and a rollback hook will be dispatched.
-The app will then continue to communicate with the original region.
+If your Forge app returns a non-2xx response without an errorResponseCode, we will retry up to two times.
+If these attempts are unsuccessful, the Forge app migration is marked as a failure, and a rollback hook will be dispatched.
+The Forge app will then continue to communicate with the original region.

-by the app.
-Once the site is brought back online, the service will query the status of each app which has started the migration.The service will ask apps to roll back via this endpoint if they’ve reported that they aren't ready-to-commit
+ready-to-commit by the Forge app.
+Once the site is brought back online, the service will query the status of each Forge app which has started the migration.The service will ask apps to roll back via this endpoint if they’ve reported that they aren't ready-to-commit.

 Specifically, this is intended to roll back the non-destructive copy operation to the new region.